Chart Color Schemes

 Brookvale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified seven projects likely affecting the region.
-Notable initiatives include Warringah Mall Mixed Use Redevelopment, Brookvale Structure Plan Implementation, Manly Warringah Sea Eagles Centre of Excellence, and Northern Beaches Bus Network Improvements.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the area.
+Key projects include Warringah Mall Mixed Use Redevelopment, Brookvale Structure Plan Implementation, Manly Warringah Sea Eagles Centre of Excellence, and Northern Beaches Bus Network Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.